 Players who regularly alternate between singles and doubles often have a paddle for each style of play.
 Many competitive players can be seen at tournaments using a mid-weight paddle for doubles but then they switch to a heavier or elongated paddle for singles matches.

 I’m not saying you need to go out and buy a new paddle for your first try at singles but if you get into it and are going to be playing singles regularly and competing then you may eventually want a dedicated paddle that works well with for singles.

-In general, for singles you want some extra power and possibly a slightly longer paddle for extra reach.
-As we’ve said, singles is a game of hard drives, deep serves and powerful returns, so you want a paddle with a bit of extra weight and good boost of power that allows you to take long deep strokes.
+In general, for singles, you want some extra power and possibly a slightly longer paddle for extra reach.
+As we’ve said, singles is a game of hard drives, deep serves and powerful returns, so you want a paddle with a bit of extra weight and a good boost of power that allows you to take long deep strokes.

-Footwear: In my opinion good shoes are the #1 priority for pickleball gear and more important than your paddle.
+Footwear: In my opinion, good shoes are the #1 priority for pickleball gear and more important than your paddle.
 I’ve repeated this many times on our blog- this goes for pickleball in general but especially for singles– because of all the starts and stops and quick lateral movement- you really need to make sure you have proper shoes for pickleball (see our buying guide) to prevent injury.